venkat-mr369/cockroachdb/training-notes/mi-part7.md

   * `crdb-node3` → `10.10.3.10`
   * `crdb-node4` → `10.10.4.10`

 The next step is to **install CockroachDB on `crdb-node4`, join it to the existing cluster, and verify automatic replica rebalancing**.
-That will complete the cluster expansion from 3 nodes to 4 nodes.
+That will complete the cluster configuration from 3 nodes to 4 nodes.